-- Residential Use Shall not exceed one-half (0.5) dwelling unit per acre. - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 0.5 dwelling unit per acre. - Nonresidential Use Shall not exceed a floor area ratio (FAR) of .30, nor an impervious surface ratio (ISR) .60. - See 'Additional Standards' section of these Category Descriptions and Rules.
+- " Residential Use Shall not exceed one-half (0.5) dwelling unit per acre. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 0.5 dwelling unit per acre. - " Nonresidential Use Shall not exceed a floor area ratio (FAR) of .30, nor an impervious surface ratio (ISR) .60. - \See 'Additional Standards' section of these Category Descriptions and Rules for the identified uses that have acreage thresholds.